 View of the Holy land on Mount Nebo

-Mount Nebo has always been a place of importance not only in Judaism, but also within the Christian faith.
-In the early third and fourth centuries monks came from Egypt on a special pilgrimage and latter built a monastery to remember the latter years of the life of Moses.
+Mount Nebo has always been a place of importance not only in Judaism but also within the Christian faith.
+In the early third and fourth centuries monks came from Egypt on a special pilgrimage and later built a monastery to remember the latter years of the life of Moses.
 Their little church/monastery was called a Siyagha.
 During these early centuries, Christians were also coming from Jerusalem on a spiritual pilgrimage to this same area.
-By the latter part of the Fourth Century an empty tomb was erected to help the pilgrims remember Moses.
+By the latter part of the Fourth Century, an empty tomb was erected to help the pilgrims remember Moses.

 “The Great Stone”